Carmen Herrera: Early life

 Herrera was born on May 31, 1915, in Havana, Cuba.
 She was one of seven siblings.
 Her parents, Antonio Herrera y López de la Torre (1874–1917) and Carmela Nieto de Herrera (1875–1963), were part of Havana's intellectual circle.
-Antonio had served as a captain in the Cuban army during the war for independence from Spain (1895–98).
+Antonio had served as a captain in the Cuban army during the Cuban War of Independence.
 After the war, he became executive editor of Cuba's first post-independence newspaper, El Mundo, founded in 1901.
 Carmela was a pioneering journalist and respected author, philanthropist, and feminist.
 Herrera began taking private art lessons from professor Federico Edelmann y Pinto when she was eight years old.
 Herrera attributed these lessons to her facility for discipline and for providing her with the fundamentals of academic drawing.
-She furthered her training in 1929, at the age of 14, when she attended the Marymount School in Paris.
+She furthered her training in 1929, at the age of 14, when she attended the Marymount International School in Paris.
 In 1938, Herrera continued her education at the Universidad de la Habana to study architecture, where she stayed for only one academic year because in the time she wanted to pursue her architectural career there was as she related ..."always revolutions going on, and fighting in the street.
 The university was closed most of the time, so it affected my studies."
 This year had a strong impact on Herrera and she is quoted as having said, "There, an extraordinary world opened up to me that never closed: the world of straight lines, which has interested me until this very day."